 Salvi’s is much-loved here in Manchester for its authentic Italian cuisine, with a number of sites dotted around the city.
 But for those who love to try their own hand at cooking, their deli is the perfect spot to pick up a few treats.
 From hampers packed with goodies straight from Italia, to specialist ingredients that you won’t find in Tesco – Salvi’s Deli in the Corn Exchange has everything you need to nail Italian grub at home.
 Unit 22b, The Corn Exchange, M4 3TR.

 Tucked away in the quirky Northern Quarter, Deadstock General Store offers up an array of modern and aesthetically pleasing homeware including serveware, gorgeous plants, candles and more.
 And not only can you visit the store IRL – but they have a lovely online store, too, meaning you can shop from the comfort of your sofa without popping into town.
 Visit their website or check them out at 48 Edge St, M4 1HN.

 A true gem around the Shudehill area, Paramount Books has been providing the community with books since the 60s, with a ton of second-hand classics to explore (with fantastic covers, may we add).
 The bookshop also stocks a number of comics, too, so it’s the perfect place to find something for that avid reader in the family.
 Visit them at 25-27 Shudehill, M4 2AF.

 Iconic Afflecks is an absolute treasure cove of treats, housing a number of local independents throughout the historic building.
 Local artists, designers, foodie makers and more call Afflecks home, making it a pretty fun gift-shopping maze to explore.
-If you do stop by, be sure to check out Ginger’s Comfort Emporium for a little treat.
+This Christmas, Afflecks has a festive pop-up indie village brimming with independent shops and is encouraging the people of Manchester to support local.
 Visit Affleck’s at 52 Church St, M4 1PW.